psycopg/psycopg/docs/basic/concepts.rst

 The reader may not be interested in every concept or feature mentioned.
-Readers should feel free to skip or skim over the parts of this section which are inapplicable or not suited to the problem at-hand.
+Readers should feel free to skip or skim over the parts of this section which are not relevant or not suited to the problem at-hand.

-Someone who has read through the entirety of this section should:
+Someone who has read through all of this section should:

 - Have a minimal understanding of: